cs124/labs/GW2_NaiveBayes_Solutions.md

       So a complex feature might just occur accidentally in the training set, but will give it a very high probability.
       Such a rare `accidental' feature might never occur in the test set, or if it does might simply randomly occur with the other class.
       ```

-   7. Go to the Sentiment demo at http://nlp.stanford.edu:8080/sentiment/rntnDemo.html.
-      Come up with 5 sentences that the classifier gets wrong.
-      Can you figure out what is causing the errors?

-      ```
-      One example that the classifier gets wrong: "I don't not like you."
-The double negation is interpreted incorrectly.
-      ```

-   8. Ethics Question 2: For discussion!
+   7. Ethics Question 2: For discussion!